The history and mass content of cluster galaxies in the EAGLE simulation: Present-day mass content of cluster galaxies in

 \subsection{Subhalo mass segregation}

 We now turn to the spatial trends we may expect to see in observational data. \cite{Han2016} studied the spatial distribution of subhaloes in dark matter-only simulations, finding that they closely follow the dark matter particles.
-This implies that dynamical friction does not play an important role, at least beyond $R>0.02\rtwo$.
-They showed that differences in the distribution of subhaloes and dark matter particles in the literature are due not to dynamical friction but to the selection of subhaloes based on present-day subhalo mass instead of mass at accretion \citep[see also][]{vandenBosch2016}.
-Our selection is based on present-day \emph{stellar} mass, which is expected to be less affected by these selection biases, and any such biases will also be present in observations, for which we aim to provide a reference point.
+This implies that dynamical friction does not play an important role, at least for low mass subhaloes or beyond $R>0.02\rtwo$.
+They showed that differences in the distribution of subhaloes and dark matter particles in the literature are due not to dynamical friction but to the selection of subhaloes based on present-day subhalo mass instead of mass at accretion \citep[see also][]{vandenBosch2016,He2023}.
+Our selection is based on present-day stellar mass, which is expected to be less affected by these selection biases.
+In addition, any such biases will also be present in observations, for which we aim to provide a reference point.

-We show the present-day mass segregation of EAGLE galaxies, expressed as the ratio $\msub/\mstar$ as a function of cluster-centric distance at fixed stellar mass, in the left panel of \Cref{f:mratio_dist}.
+We show the present-day mass segregation of EAGLE galaxies, expressed as the mean ratio $\msub/\mstar$ as a function of cluster-centric distance at fixed stellar mass, in the left panel of \Cref{f:mratio_dist}.
 Over the range $0.05<R/\rtwo<1$, this ratio is well described by a power law, $\msub/\mstar\propto (R/\rtwo)^{0.7}$.
-This is significantly shallower than the relation $\msub/\msub^\mathrm{max}\propto(R/\rtwo)^{1.3}$ for dark matter subhaloes (where $\msub^\mathrm{max}$ is the maximum mass the subhalo has had throughout cosmic time) found by \cite{Han2016}, although it is close to the slope of 0.6 in the latter relation found by \cite{vandenBosch2016} in a number of \nbody\ simulations.
-However, in doing this comparison the strong dependence on sample selection pointed out by \cite{vandenBosch2016} should be kept in mind.
-We further discuss the connection between stellar mass and maximal subhalo mass in \Cref{s:history}.
-As discussed in \Cref{s:segregation_evol}, at smaller radii the flattening of the relation is influenced by EAGLE's mass resolution, whereby only the most massive systems are present in the simulation.
+At smaller radii the apparent segregation diminishes as a consequence of numerical resolution, which also reduces the scatter in the SHSMR (discussed in \Cref{s:hsmr_scatter}, see \Cref{f:scatter_r}).
+At larger radii, $R>\rtwo$, we see a turnover in the SHSMR, which can be attributed to the presence of galaxies that already reached pericentre and whose apocentre lies outside $\rtwo$ (i.e. these galaxies are currently far from the cluster centre but have already suffered significant mass loss).
+We return to these points in \Cref{s:hsmr_evol}.